Home

 Why

 I don't think that running SQLite as a server is a good solution.
-Yes, it is very resource friendly, and it may be a good solution when you are heavily resource constrained, but you lose its biggest strength when doing this: having all your data local, which makes reads superfast without network latency.
+Yes, it is very resource friendly, and it may be a good choice when you are heavily resource constrained, but you lose its biggest strength when doing this: having all your data local, which makes reads superfast without network latency.

 Goal